 CYC post-secondary programs use learning outcomes for students in designing and delivering their curricula and practicum.
-The lists on the following pages represent recommended core courses for each level of a post-secondary credential, which one would expect represent those learning outcomes that would lead to excellence in CYC education including, but not limited to, child and adolescent development, diversity, inclusive practice, self-care wellness, trauma-informed practice, mental health, Indigenous ways of knowing and being, Truth and Reconciliation, technology, anti-racism, and counselling.
+The lists on the following pages represent recommended core courses for each level of a post-secondary credential, which one would expect represent those learning outcomes that would lead to excellence in CYC education.
+This includes, but is not limited to, child and adolescent development, diversity, inclusive practice, self-care wellness, traumainformed practice, mental health, Indigenous ways of knowing and being, Truth and Reconciliation, technology, anti-racism, and counselling.